Ferdi265/binja-hax/README.md

 ## Binaryninja Updates

-Open updating, binaryninja replaces the `qt.conf` with the new, updated version.
+When updating, binaryninja replaces the `qt.conf` with the new, updated version.

 This means that when using the `SYSTEM_LIBRARIES`, `SYSTEM_QT_CONF`, or `FORCE_WAYLAND` hacks, binaryninja might not start the first time after